Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Abstract

 \section{Abstract}

-The goal of this article is to make explicit a structured complex computing the cohomology of a profinite completion of the $n$-fold loop space of a sphere of dimension $d<n$.
-Our construction involves: the free complete algebra in one variable associated to any fixed $E_n$-operad; an element in this free complete algebra determined by a morphism from the operad of $L_\infty$-algebras to an operadic suspension of our $E_n$-operad.
-As such, our complex is defined purely algebraically in terms of characteristic structures of $E_n$-operads.

-We deduce our main theorem from several results obtained in a previous series of articles -- namely: a connection between the cohomology of iterated loop spaces and the cohomology of algebras over $E_n$-operads, and a Koszul duality result for $E_n$-operads.
-We use notably that the Koszul duality of $E_n$-operads makes appear structure maps of the cochain algebra of spheres.
+The goal of this article is to make explicit a structured complex whose homology computes the cohomology of the $p$-profinite completion of the $n$-fold loop space of a sphere of dimension $d = n-m<n$.
+This complex is defined purely algebraically, in terms of characteristic structures of $E_n$-operads.
+Our construction involves: the free complete algebra in one variable associated to any $E_n$-operad; and an element in this free complete algebra, which is associated to a morphism from the operad of $L_\infty$-algebras to an operadic suspension of our $E_n$-operad.
+We deduce our main theorem from: a connection between the cohomology of iterated loop spaces and the cohomology of algebras over $E_n$-operads; and a Koszul duality result for $E_n$-operads.